alihusayni/tll-next/content/resources/blog/guide-to-h1b-visa-requirements-and-application-by-an-immigration-lawyer.md

 must be approved before this date.
 Otherwise, you cannot enter the country to begin your job.
 That is why in the process of applying for an H1B visa, you need to pay attention to some key dates.

-* **H1B visa registration window**: As before, registrations can be submitted in March 2023.
+* H1B visa registration window: As before, registrations can be submitted in March 2023.
 This window will open some day between March 1 to March 18 and will last for two weeks.
-* **H1B lottery**: The lottery starts as soon as the registration window closes.
+* H1B lottery: The lottery starts as soon as the registration window closes.
 The results are usually announced one week later.
-* **Filing an LCA**: The sponsors can file an LCA with DOL from April 1 to June 15.
+* Filing an LCA: The sponsors can file an LCA with DOL from April 1 to June 15.
 It usually takes a week to get the certification.
-* **Mailing the H1B petition**: The forms and other documents needed for the H1B petition must be received by USCIS before June 30.
+* Mailing the H1B petition: The forms and other documents needed for the H1B petition must be received by USCIS before June 30.
   So, those who wish to start working in 2024 must be registered in March 2023 by their sponsors to prepare for their H1B visa requirements and application.